uptane/uptane-standard/uptane-standard.md

     * The vehicle identifier the ECU is associated with
     * An ECU key (symmetric or asymmetric; for asymmetric keys, only the public part SHOULD be stored)
     * The ECU key identifier (as defined in {{common_metadata}})
-    * Whether the ECU is a primary or a secondary
+    * A notation of whether the ECU is a Primary or a Secondary

 The inventory database MAY record other information about ECUs and vehicles.
-It SHOULD record a hardware identifier for each ECU, to protect against the possibility of directing the ECU to install an incompatible firmware.
+It SHOULD record a hardware identifier for each ECU to protect against the possibility of directing the ECU to install incompatible firmware.

 ## In-vehicle implementation requirements

-An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.
+An Uptane-compliant ECU SHALL be able to download and verify Image metadata and image binaries before installing a new image and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.

-Each ECU in a vehicle receiving over-the-air updates is either a primary or a secondary ECU.
-A primary ECU collects and delivers to the Director vehicle manifests ({{vehicle_version_manifest}}) containing information about which images have been installed on ECUs in the vehicle.
+Each ECU in a vehicle receiving over-the-air updates is either a Primary or a Secondary ECU.
+A Primary ECU collects and delivers vehicle manifests to the Director ({{vehicle_version_manifest}}) that contain information about which images have been installed on ECUs in the vehicle.
 It also verifies the time and downloads and verifies the latest metadata and images for itself and for its secondaries.
-A secondary ECU verifies the time and downloads and verifies the latest metadata and images for itself from its associated primary ECU.
-It also sends signed information about its installed images to its associated primary.
+A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
+It also sends signed information about its installed images to its associated Primary.

 All ECUs MUST verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
-A primary ECU MUST perform full verification ({{full_verification}}).
-A secondary ECU SHOULD perform full verification if possible.
-If a secondary cannot perform full verification, it SHALL perform partial verification.
+A Primary ECU MUST perform full verification ({{full_verification}}).
+A Secondary ECU SHOULD perform full verification if possible.
+If a Secondary cannot perform full verification, it SHALL perform partial verification.
 See [Uptane Deployment Considerations](#DEPLOY) for a discussion of how to choose between partial and full verification.

 ECUs MUST have a secure source of time.
 An OEM/Uptane implementor MAY use any external source of time that is demonstrably secure.
 The Uptane deployment considerations ({{DEPLOY}}) describe one way to implement an external time server to cryptographically attest time, as well as the security properties required.
 When "loading time" is referenced in procedures in this standard, it should be understood to mean loading into memory the current time (if the ECU has its own secure clock), or the most recent attested time.